all techniques

 Frontiers in Public Health · 2017

-• Breathing at resonance frequency significantly improves HRV
+• Breathing at resonance frequency was associated with HRV changes

 • Enhanced cardiovascular health markers